Fbocoum1/Networking-portfolio/README.md

 ## Files

 - `index.html` – Main single-page portfolio (includes HTML, CSS, and JavaScript).
-- `Fatoumata_Y_Bocoum-Resume.pdf` – Current resume, opened from the top navigation.
+- `Fatoumata_Y_Bocoum Resume.pdf` – Current resume, opened from the top navigation.
-- `My-Biography.pdf` – One-page biography with more background information.
+- `My Biography.pdf` – One-page biography with more background information.
 - `Fatoumata 2.jpg` – Profile photo used on the Home section.
 - *(Optional)* Additional images or screenshots if added later for labs.